Our apps and App Store sandboxing rules

 - We are allowed to fix bugs in those applications.

 Given we can’t add any features, the future of our apps on the App Store (at least with the rules as they exist today) isn’t all that bright.
-So what are you to do, if you’ve bought one of the App Store versions, but want the Cool New Features™ of the latest direct version?
+So what are you to do, if you’ve bought one of the App Store versions (other than Name Mangler 3, which is sandboxed), but want the Cool New Features™ of the latest direct version?
 Simple: you migrate to the direct version.

 Please note that the migrated version of these apps will not be eligible for upgrade pricing if/when a new major version is released.
 Upgrade pricing is only available to those who purchase the original program directly from us.